 You build a product, a copywriter helps you sell it.

 You created a fantastic product.
 This was easy for you.

 But how do you convince others your product is the best?
 And they can’t live without your product.

 Who are your competitors?
 Is their name well-known in the market?
-What chance can you enter the market they are holding?
+What chance do you have when you enter the market they are holding?
 Can you provide a better experience for a potential customer?

 What makes your product unique and superior to your competition?